» PUT PEAKERS IN THE PAST HOME » BERKSHIRE CAMPAIGN » NEW PEABODY PEAKER

 These Peaker plants are some of the oldest, least efficient, most emitting and most costly power plants Massachusetts.
 They emit greenhouse gasses like CO2, contributing significantly to the region’s greenhouse gas emissions, and local pollutants nitrogen oxides, a hazardous gas that poses several significant health risks, including asthma, cardiovascular disease and increased mortality rates from COVID.
-Pittsfield Generating, for example, accounted for over 15% of the city of Pittsfield’s total stationary emissions, despite only running for a few days out of the year.
+Pittsfield Generating, for example, accounted for over 15% of the city of Pittsfield’s total stationary emissions in 2018, despite only running for a few days out of the year.